 There are few spaces left, physical or digital, where heroism is even possible.
 Curation and recommendation are so intrinsic to daily life that we confuse social proof for quality:

 “This restaurant only has two reviews.
 Bad sign.”

 “They’re not even on Spotify.
 Why would I go to their concert?”

 “How helpful could this book possibly be if no one knows about it?”

-This, I see, is the rare opportunity of a good public library: one of the last remaining cities without tour guides.
+This, I see, is the rare advantage of a public library: one of the last remaining spaces without tour guides.
 A place for heroism.
 A place you can turn left, turn right, turn left, hand un-held.
 End up where you end up.
 For curiosity.
 For adventure.
 For no reason.